NYT92/mrm-downloader/README.md

 ## Usage

+>> THIS SCRIPT ONLY WORKS IN FIREFOX BROWSER, I am trying to find the solution for Chrome browser don't worry...

 - Install Tampermonkey or any extension that supports userscript.

 - Visit [Greasyfork](https://greasyfork.org/en/scripts/507784-mrm-downloader) and click on install or Install from the [GitHub](https://github.com/NYT92/mrm-downloader/raw/refs/heads/main/mrm.user.js) directly